 One of the most bizarre facts about mercury is that this grey planet does not have any moon.
 And, yes, no rings too.
-After all, have you ever wondered why does mercury have no moons?
+After all, have you ever wondered why mercury has no moons?

 Recommended, Jupiter Facts – Top 6 Fun Facts About Jupiter

-Well, according to the latest scientific data available, mercury distance from the sun is regarded as the sole reason for mercury not having any moon of its own.
+Well, according to the latest scientific data available, mercury’s distance from the sun is regarded as the sole reason for mercury not having any moon of its own.